 In 1907, Dr. Maria Montessori opened her first children’s learning center in the slums of Rome, a school which emphasized children’s autonomy, full sensory engagement, and self-correction.
 Montessori believed that given the right environment, children were their own best teachers.
 More than a century later, there are around 20,000 Montessori schools worldwide.
 The internet is packed with Montessori chatrooms, beckoning parents to not only send their kids to Montessori schools, but to “Montessori” their homes.
-With top innovators like the founders of Google hailing from Montessori’s halls, it is no wonder that intrigue in this alternative learning philosophy continues.
+With top innovators like the founders of Amazon and Google hailing from Montessori’s halls, it is no wonder that intrigue in this alternative learning philosophy continues.
 Let’s examine the Montessori school’s viability by exploring three advantages and three disadvantages of the method.

 Montessori works wonders